celesrenata/pfsense-ultimate-config/README.md

 22. Find your Debian virtual machine and click the light colored **plus** icon next to it
 23. Enter the following data:
     * **IP Address:** 192.168.5.2**
-    * **Hostname:** Choose something you can remember so you don't have to come back here
+    * **Hostname:** Choose something you can remember, so you don't have to come back here
-    * **Description:** If you do have to come back here, at least setup a description that way you know what that host does!
+    * **Description:** If you do have to come back here, at least set up a description that way you know what that host does!
 24. Save
 25. Apply Changes
 26. Restart the networking connection on your Debian virtual machine to update to the new address.